JonathanDelaney/Funky-Ducks/README.md

 ### User experience

+- Friends and Family

+    - I asked friends and family of all different ages and abilities to play around with the website and explore its pages.
+No issues were found.

 - The casual stumbler

   - I want to know immediately what the band is about and what kind of musical experience to expect.